cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(dallas).md

 ---
 lang: en-US
 title: Updating to 14.8 (Dallas)
-description: Guide on updating to unsigned firmwares without any blobs.
+description: Guide on updating to 14.8 using the Dallas tweak
 permalink: /updating-to-14-8-(dallas)
 redirect_from:
   - /dallas